By

 Based rollups are the latest interpretation of that concept, but they are not in direct competition with optimistic and ZK rollups.
 Whereas optimistic and ZK rollups take different approaches to validating state, based rollups are defined by the way they deal with sequencing.
 While a traditional rollup, be it an optimistic or a zero-knowledge one - uses its own sequencer, a ‘based’ rollup utilizes its base Layer 1 protocol for the same purpose.

 A based rollup seeks to tap into the advantages that L1 sequencing can bring to address some of the limitations of the standard rollup design.
+The consensus layer acts as the foundational component in rollup architectures, supporting secure sequencing and validation of transaction data by integrating with the Layer 1 blockchain.

 Compared to a big Layer 1 protocol like Ethereum (which is practically the base L1 to most major rollups), the scale and scope of a rollup is quite small.
 Naturally, this means that there is a higher risk of a sequencer or validator failure, which may result in the user having their assets frozen.
 For that reason, most rollups develop mechanisms such as escape hatches, which are designed to counter such scenarios.